-Because owls are hunting at night, when there is less light they rely on extremely powerful hearing in order to locate and catch prey.
+Because owls are hunting at night, when there is less light they rely on extremely powerful hearing in order to locate and catch prey, though their vision and night vision are advanced as well.
 Their facial feathers, also called facial discs channel sounds into their ears at such a fast rate (30 millionths of a second) that a 3D image is created from where exactly sound/movement is coming from.
 This is called stereoscopic hearing.
 Owls ears are also located asymmetrically on their skull which allows them to channel sounds from above and below them.

 The eyes of nocturnal owls are also especially evolved for their hunting style.
 Owls eyes are extremely large and have high amounts of rod cells, which are the light sensitive cells of the eye.
 Owls have about 70% binocular vision.
 Their eyes are fixed in their sockets, so they can't actually move their eyes, which is why they have such a large range of motion in how far they can turn their head, which is about 270 degrees.
 Owls are able to do this because they have 14 vertebrae in their necks- which is twice as many as humans, and giraffes.
 For more information on owls, owlpages is a great resource.

 Diurnal raptors, unlike nocturnal owls, rely much more on their vision in order to locate and catch prey.
 Hawks and falcons for example have vision that is eight times stronger than humans.
-This enables them to see and distinguish their prey from far away.
+This enables them to see and distinguish their prey from far away and high above.

 *All raptors also have a third eyelid known as the nictitating membrane which is used to clean the surface of the eye, but also to protect it when birds are traveling at high speeds or through brush that could damage the cornea.